elibroftw/mp3-editor/README.md

 - For the album cover feature, you need to have your own Spotify API.

 # Note
-This has been untested on Linux and Mac.
+This has not been tested on Linux and Mac.
+This program assumes that a audio file onyl requires at most one album cover.
+Optimize covers converts PNG images to JPEG.

 # config.json format